teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-26--1700-PDT--moon-mula----------asc-arie05-sun-08h--teamdescend14/grainscripts/README.md

 ---

-## 🌾 The Graincard Vision
+## 🎬 The grainscript Vision

-**What is a graincard?** A knowledge capsule.
-An 80×110 monospace teaching card that works everywhere—mobile, tablet, E Ink, terminal.
-Each card teaches ONE concept with patience, clarity, and Glow G2's hand-holding voice.
+**What is a grainscript?** A knowledge capsule.
+Like a movie script, but for code.
+Like a teaching card, but for wisdom.
+An 80×110 monospace format that works everywhere—mobile, tablet, E Ink, terminal.
+Each script teaches ONE concept with patience, clarity, and Glow G2's hand-holding voice.

+Think **typewriter manuscripts**.
+Think **vintage screenplays**.
+Think **flashcards that teach you to think**.

 **Why 1,235,520 cards?** Because we use a 13-character alphabet (`xbdghjklmnsvz`) with 6-character codes and no duplicates.
 That gives us 13!/(13-6)! = 1,235,520 unique addresses for knowledge.